Nursing Life Back into Mafubira

 The definition of compassion is “concern for the sufferings of others.”

-A normal person looks at the suffering of others and feels concern, but Lufafa Emmanuel, Jazmen Draper and the other helping hands of Lord’s Compassion Ministry (LCM) move because of their concern.
-Lufafa treats many burn patients and other health issues such as Malaria in Mafubira, Uganda and use the gifts God has given each of them to reach hurting children.
+A normal person looks at the suffering of others and feels concern, but Lufafa Emmanuel, Jazmen Draper, and the other helping hands of Lord’s Compassion Ministry (LCM) move because of their concern.
+Lufafa treats many burn patients and other health issues such as Malaria in Mafubira, Uganda and uses the gifts God has given each of them to reach hurting children.
 Lufafa specialized in treating burns.
 People from many different villages know Lufafa and his talent to treat burns.

 “When children are given a chance, they can look to their future with hope and become successful members of their community,” said Emmanuel.